lkirkwood/netdox/spec.md

 + Key: `nodes`
 + Type: `set`
 + DB: 0
-+ Notes: Values in this set are unresolved node IDs — a sorted set of DNS names claimed by the node.
++ Notes: Values in this set are unresolved node IDs — a sorted set of DNS names claimed by the node, postfixed with the plugin name.

 ## Plugins providing a node with the given ID
 + Key: `nodes;${NODE_ID}`